 True Blood: Billy Garland, Tupac’s Father, Speaks [Feature From the Sept.
 2011 Issue]

-[Editor's Note: Thursday September 13 will mark the 16-year anniversary of Tupac Shakur's death.
-XXL wasn't around when the icon passed, but the publication and web site have documented 'Pac's life with countless stories in the past 15 years.
-This week, we'll be digging back in the archives to offer up fan favorite stories on 'Pac starting today (September 10).
-First up, 'Pac's father, Billy Garland.
+[Editor's Note: Today, June 16, 2019, would've been Tupac Shakur's 48th birthday.
+XXL wasn't around when the icon passed, but the publication and web site have documented 'Pac's life with countless stories in the past 23 years.
+We dug back in the archives to offer up a fan favorite story on 'Pac: An interview with his father, Billy Garland.
 The story originally appeared in the September 2011 issue commemorating the 15th anniversary of Shakur's death.
 R.I.P.
 Tupac Shakur.]

 “I thought my father was dead all my life.
 After I got shot, I looked up, there was this nigga that looked just like me.
 And he was my father; that’s when I found out.
 We still didn’t take no blood test, but the nigga looked just like me and the other nigga’s dead.
 So now I feel that I’m past the father stage.
 I do want to know him, and I do know him.
 We did talk and he did visit and help me when I was locked down, but I’m past that.”

 —Tupac, to Vibe magazine’s Kevin Powell, June 1996

 There were several important male figures in Tupac Shakur’s life.
 But it wasn’t until he was 23 that he met his biological father.
 A member of the Jersey City branch of the Black Panther Party in the 1960s, Bill Garland met Afeni Shakur at a strategy officer’s meeting in New York City in 1969.
 The two had a short affair in 1970, which led to the birth of Tupac, on June 16, 1971—while Afeni was in jail for conspiracies to blow up New York department stores and subway police stations.